cnr-isti-vclab/VisualMedia/README.md

 ## Storage

+## Configuration

+Copy the `smtp_template.env` file to `smtp.env` and edit the SMTP settings to your needs.

 ## Installation with docker

 To try in your machine the Visual Media Service, you just need to have [docker](https://docs.docker.com/) installed.

+Configure the `smtp.env` file.
 Then, from the root of the repository, just run:

 ```
 docker compose up